-APICS CPIM certification may be right for you if you want to demonstrate professional knowledge in increasing an organization’s profitability by optimizing its production and inventory management within the “four walls” of the organization.
+APICS CPIM certification is right for you if you want to demonstrate professional knowledge in increasing an organization’s profitability by optimizing its production and inventory management within the four walls of the organization.

-APICS CSCP certification may be right for you if you want to demonstrate mastery of the extended supply chain, from the organization’s suppliers through to the end customer.
+APICS CSCP certification is right for you if you want to demonstrate mastery of the extended supply chain, from the organization’s suppliers through to the end customer.
 The CSCP course covers topics that extend beyond the organization (e.g., globalization, IT in the supply chain, logistics, customer relations).

-APICS CLTD certification may be right for you if you want to demonstrate professional knowledge in logistics, transportation and distribution.
+APICS CLTD certification is right for you if you want to demonstrate professional knowledge in logistics, transportation and distribution.

-APICS SCOR-P endorsement may be right for you if you want to understand how to apply the SCOR model, how to use and interpret SCOR metrics and how to organize a typical SCOR project.
+APICS SCOR-P endorsement is right for you if you want to understand how to apply the SCOR model, how to use and interpret SCOR metrics and how to organize a typical SCOR project.

 CPIM focuses on the knowledge of production and inventory management within the organization.
 The APICS CPIM designation provides the candidate with the knowledge to improve productivity within the organization's supply chain and increase profitability by optimizing the organization's inventory management.
 The CPIM candidate must pass two exams.